StarkAg/genesis-1.0-gdrive3/README.md

 ## 👥 Authors

-- Developed as part of GDrive3.0 hackathon project
+- Developed as part of Genesis 1.0 hackathon project

 ## 🙏 Acknowledgments